 “Why not Rod?”
 Pepper asked.
 “He’s trained for watercraft combat, and he knows how to handle heavy weapons.
 Steven doesn’t have any experience with that kind of recoil, and Grandpa has arthritis.
 At least with Roderigo, you could limit the loss of life.”

 “That’s definitely true,” Carlton said, “but I think we’d have better luck if we left Roderigo to deal with Ash.
-Since we’ve established that what we’ll be telling his is… unbelievable, then we’ll need to show him.
+Since we’ve established that what we’ll be telling his is… unbelievable, then we’ll need proof.
 And for that, we need someone who can pull off a miracle.”
 Carlton leaned back against the wall, propping his legs up on the couch.
 “As for Carter, there’s a few things about him you and Fiona don’t know.
 I think he can handle a few blows to the shoulder, at least better than the rest of us can.”

 Carter closed his eyes halfway and leaned back in his chair.
 He gave a silent, solitary nod of agreement before resting his temple on his knuckles.
-He wasn’t sure how Carlton found out about his time in Brazil, but it didn’t matter to him at the moment.
-Carlton had long since earned his trust.
+He wasn’t sure how Carlton found out about his time in Brazil, but at the moment it didn’t matter.

 “And Steven?”
 Pepper replied.
 “I know Steven can shoot, but you’re talking at least fifty pounds of recoil with that round.
 That’s enough to dislocate a person’s shoulder.
 You won’t be able to teach him how to handle that overnight.”

-“Even then,” Fiona said, “if we do kill them, they’re just harrows.
-Dheania can replace them.
-If we try to take her on, she’ll just kill us.
+“Even then,” Pepper said, “if we do kill them, they’re just harrows.
+They’re probably easy for her to replace.
+When we try to take her on, she’ll just kill us.
 And we know what happens afterward.”
-A general idea of it, anyway, Fiona thought.
-It would help if that book wasn’t so damn vague.

 “So what?”
 Steven asked.
 “What if all we do is kill a couple of monsters and die?
 We’ve known all our lives that our day was coming–none of this changes that.
 We owe it to ourselves to make some kind of noise.
 Maybe if we’re lucky, someone higher up on the food chain might take notice.”